 11. Insurance.
 Independent shall, at Independent's sole cost and expense, have and maintain insurance in such amounts, against such risks (including, without limitation, public liability insurance) with such carriers and in such form as shall be satisfactory to SBLLC, such insurance requirements as set forth in Exhibit F of the Limited Liability Company Agreement of Sapphire Bay, L.L.C. dated August 3, 1999 by and among Enron Capital & Trade Resources Corp., Joint Energy Development Investments II, Limited Partnership, and Independent Production Company, Inc. During the term of this Agreement Independent shall obtain and maintain in effect waivers of subrogation from its insurers, each in favor of SBLLC, under the policies required hereunder.
 Further, during the term of this Agreement, Independent shall cause SBLLC to be named as an additional insured on its public liability policies applicable hereto, subject to existing deductibles and other provisions contained in such policies.
 Independent shall provide prior written notice to SBLLC of any intended material alteration of insurance coverage required to be maintained under this Paragraph 11 and shall not make any such changes without SBLLC's consent.
 In addition, Independent shall provide to SBLLC immediate notice of any cancellation or material alteration of coverage upon receiving notice thereof from any carrier.
 Not less than ten days prior to the expiration date of any policies required hereunder, Independent shall deliver evidence to SBLLC of insurance, in substantially the same form as previously held evidencing renewal or replacement thereof.

 12. Indemnity.
-Each Party agrees to indemnify, defend and hold harmless the other Party and their respective parents, members and other affiliates, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, (including all expenses of litigation, court costs and attorneys and expert witness fees), injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above (hereafter an "Indemnity Claim"), caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to or in the course of its performance of this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
+Each Party agrees to indemnify, defend and hold harmless the other Party and their respective parents, members and other affiliates, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, (including all expenses of litigation, court costs and attorneys and expert witness fees), injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage or claims resulting from any rights-of-way, easements, or land rights required under Section 7 of this Agreement), civil or criminal fines or penalties or similar payments, or other losses not enumerated above (hereafter an "Indemnity Claim"), caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to or in the course of its performance of this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
 IT IS THE INTENT OF THE PARTIES THAT THIS INDEMNITY AND THE LIABILITY ASSUMED UNDER IT BE WITHOUT REGARD TO THE CAUSE OR CAUSES THEREOF, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY INDEMNIFIED PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE; PROVIDED, NO PARTY SHALL BE LIABLE IN RESPECT OF ANY CLAIM TO THE EXTENT SAME RESULTED FROM THE GROSS NEGLIGENCE, WILLFUL MISCONDUCT OR BAD FAITH OF THE INDEMNIFIED PARTY.